release notes inspiration

 App release notes describe changes to an app that are released to the public.
 They typically include new features, bug fixes, and performance improvements.
 Users may read app release notes to stay up-to-date on changes and ensure that they are using the most recent version of the app.

-Today, if you pay attention to the “What’s new” section on App Store release notes or Google Play Store release notes, applications have two approaches:
+Today, if you pay attention to the ‘What’s New’ section on App Store release notes or Google Play Store release notes, applications have two approaches:

-2. They make it funny and eye-catching
+2. They make it funny and eye-catching.

 If you view app release notes on a product’s website, they won’t be much different.
-Odds are if the in-app notes are poor, the release notes featured in their ‘What’s new’ updates will be as well.
+Odds are if the in-app notes are poor, the release notes featured in their updates will be as well.

 The notes can be technical or generic, depending on who your end user is.
 Regardless, the common rule is to include the following: